zacchiro/hello/README.md

-Sample Hello, World repository used for didacting purposes.
+Sample Hello, World repository used for didactic purposes.